BC-CSCI-1102-S20-MWF12/ps1/README.md

 ```

 4. If you get an error message (e.g., "command java not found") or if the numbers are different (e.g., java 1.7..., java 10...), then something is not right.
-Email the instructor and the TAs.
+Go back to the top and start again, this time remembering to follow the instructions carefully.

 ### Part 6: Install and configure Atom